bndernet/bnder-docs/docs/tmb/open-source.md

 # Open Source

 The Task Manager Bot is [completely open source](https://github.com/bndernet/TaskManagerDiscordBot).
-Everybody can contribute to the project, fix bugs and add new features by themselves.
+Everybody can contribute to the project, fix bugs, and add new features by themselves.

 ## Contributing

 We appreciate your contributions and feature recommendations.
-Feel free to contribute on our projects via [GitHub](https://github.com/bndernet).
+Feel free to contribute to our projects via [GitHub](https://github.com/bndernet).

 ## Contributors